 - Continue to facilitate discussion of issues that arise in analysing unilateral conduct.
-The Working Group will hold a Workshop in Rome, Italy in November 2017 and the South African Competition Commission has expressed interest in hosting a UCWG workshop in 2018.
+The Working Group will hold a Workshop in Stellenbosch, South Africa in November 2018.
 Two or three teleseminars will be held each year and the Working Group also will consider organizing workshops and/or plenary and breakout sessions tailored to the needs of less experienced agencies.
 The Working Group may hold additional conference calls to enable Members to delve into issues of mutual concern, identify commonalities and differences in approaches, and better understand the relative advantages and drawbacks of different policies. - Consider ways in which to enhance communication among Members, including a blog, discussion forum, and/or quarterly newsletter, e.g., posting cases, articles, or other public information on the ICN blog or a dedicated page on the ICN website. - Consider work on cooperation in enforcement in these areas, which may include: the objectives of cooperation; the types of cases that may benefit from cooperation; cooperation tools; impediments to cooperation; confidentiality and privilege considerations; cooperation on remedies; how parties can facilitate cooperation; and what makes for effective cooperation.